 We considered using local PRSs instead of global PRSs because they may result in more interpretable models, i.e., where one could hopefully explain why different genomic regions may have different potential contributions to the BP model.
 Due to the large number of PRSs when computed over all LD regions, potentially resulting in model overfitting, we augmented the ensemble model approach with a variable selection step.
 Here, we applied LASSO regression from the python library scikit-learn [63] version 0.24.2 using, as before, cross-validation for tuning parameter selection, on a linear model predicting the residuals from the baseline model using all constructed local PRSs.
 We next use the selected PRSs in the genetic model (see Figure 4a for visualization of the Ensemble model with integrated LASSO step).
 We evaluated this model performance on the test dataset, and also, for comparison, of the model that uses only the LASSO (without the following non-linear XGBoost ML genetic model).

+Assessment of computational needs

+We assessed computational runtime and memory (RAM) usage of the non-linear ML models in comparison with the linear regression models using python timeit and memit modules.
+These were measured on a 13-inch 2020 MacBook Pro machine, with the Apple M1-chip, macOS Sonoma version 14.4.1, 16Gb of RAM and 8 vCPUs.
+As the non-linear ML models require tuning parameters fitting, we measured their runtime and memory over the 5-fold cross validation process.
+We also measured the runtime and memory for applying the various models for prediction over the test dataset.
+We performed each computing task 10 times and provide the average runtime and RAM measures, other than for local PRS models, which took longer time, and we therefore fit them once for this assessment.
+We performed this analysis only using SBP models, that used a slightly larger sample size compared to DBP.

 Model performance evaluation

 Models’ performance was assessed on the test dataset (30% of the TOPMed dataset of unrelated individuals).
 We report two performance measures: percent variance explained (PVE) at both the residual (of the baseline model) and at the phenotypic (original BP phenotypes) level.
 To explain how each is computed we introduce some notation.
 Including, we distinguish between the predicted values of the baseline model, the genetic model, and the combined ensemble, and between the residuals of the baseline and the genetic models.